 Be sure to follow all exercise and dietary recommendations made by your doctor or dietitian.
 It is important to eat a healthy diet.

-ongoing pain that begins in the upper left or middle of the stomach but may spread to the back
+- ongoing pain that begins in the upper left or middle of the stomach but may spread to the back with or without vomiting

 Exenatide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.